espresso-cash/brij-partner-sdk-js/README.md

 ### Accepting and Completing the On-Ramp Order

-If, based on the user and order information, you’re ready to proceed with the order, you should accept it and specify the bank name, bank account information and external ID:
+If, based on the user and order information, you’re ready to proceed with the order, you should accept it and specify the bank name, bank account information.
+You can also pass your internal order ID in the parameter as a reference:

 ```Javascript
 await client.acceptOnRampOrder({